BAndresen/instructor_assistant/README.md

 _Note: The Windows Installer doesn't have a Windows Publisher's Certificate which may prompt warnings during install.
 Included on the Release page is a SHA-256 hash digest of the Installer if a user wants to verify data integrity._

 ### Source Code
 The Instructor's Assistant is written in Python.
-Users can fork and run the source code directly on there machine if they wish.
+Users can download and run the source code directly on there machine if they wish.
 Below is a list of required libraries for this project.

 ```
 Babel==2.12.1